Dev-HyunSang/Dev-HyunSang/README.md

 Hello🤟🏻  I am a Software Engineer and High School Student who is interested in social problems and law.
 I have a plan to work on the law later🧑🏻‍⚖️
-I am mainly producing multimedia real-time services, and I am Studying and Developing hard to become a Full Stack Developer.
+I am mainly producing multimedia real-time services, and Studying and Developing hard to become a Full Stack Developer.

 - [**Mokpo Jungang High School**](https://mokpojoongang.hs.jne.kr) Broadcast video Student (2020.03~2023.02)
 Learning about broadcasting and video.
 I am learning about overall video production and multimedia.